apache/spark/docs/tuning.md

   that are alive from Eden and Survivor1 are copied to Survivor2.
 The Survivor regions are swapped.
 If an object is old enough or Survivor2 is full, it is moved to Old.
 Finally when Old is close to full, a full GC is invoked.

-The goal of GC-tuning in Spark is to ensure that only long-lived RDDs are stored in the Old generation and that the Young generation is sufficiently sized to store short-lived objects.
+The goal of GC tuning in Spark is to ensure that only long-lived RDDs are stored in the Old generation and that the Young generation is sufficiently sized to store short-lived objects.
 This will help avoid full GCs to collect temporary objects created during task execution.
 Some steps which may be useful are: